Dear readers of ADxS.org, please forgive the disruption.

 • Show their negative feelings clearly

-• When the attachment figure returns
+• On the return of the attachment figure

 • Child shows joy